The information has been obtained from printed

 MESSINES - ALTE |

-platform normally used - Platform 2 - is via a flat
+access to the platform normally used - Platform 2 - is via

-crossing over the tracks.
-The station is on an embankment
+a flat crossing over the tracks.
+The station is on an

 TUNES |

-except on platform 1.
-There is a bridge over the tracks
+occasionally.
+There is a bridge over the tracks with a

 ALBUFEIRA |